 West Texas Intermediate crude dropped for a second day after manufacturing gauges in China and the U.S. declined, signaling reduced fuel demand.

-Natural gas futures fell in New York before a report predicted to show an above-average gain in U.S. stockpiles as warmer weather reduced demand for the heating and power-plant fuel.
+Natural gas fell for a third day in New York as forecasts for milder U.S. weather signaled reduced demand for the heating fuel.

 Natural gas futures jumped to the highest price in almost four weeks as a winter storm bringing heavy snow and frigid weather to the East Coast stoked demand for the heating fuel.